-7. Closing date for entries is 23:55 on 20 October 2016.
+7. Closing date for entries for the Digital Journalism category is 23:55 on 20 November 2017.
 Submissions received after this time and date will not be considered.

 The BBC cannot accept any responsibility for any problem with the postal service which may result in any entry being lost or delayed.
 Proof of sending is not proof of receipt.

 Entries will not be returned so please remember to keep a copy.
 As there will be a number of entries, we will not be providing feedback on any entry.

 8. Entrants can submit as many works as they wish.
 Each work can only be submitted for one category respectively.